intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 In fact, behind the scenes the engine actually does a cast to access the interface in given object.
 So people who are using interfaces because of this "Do not use cast" myth are actually not ending up avoiding any cast.

-## 5: Use timelines instead of tick
+## Myth 5: Use timelines instead of tick

 Each timeline node ends up being a component in your actor class and costs memory.
 They are great for evaluating curves and they also provide some cool inline curve editor that you can open and edit your curves inside of the actor's blueprint graph, but it has disadvantages too: